Advanced Systems Thinking (Virtual Workshop 2 days)

-This workshops builds on the Basic Systems Thinking Using 3QueST™ workshop.
-So ideally, you should attend the Basic workshop first.
+This workshop builds on the Systems Thinking Using 3QueST™ workshop.
+So ideally, you should attend that workshop first.

-In the introductory or basic workshop, we learnt that when we try to improve a system, there are only 3 possible outcomes.
+In the introductory workshop, we learned that when we try to improve a system, there are only 3 possible outcomes.
 Things can get better, or worse, or just stay the same, resisting our best efforts at making things better.

 So how do we foresee and deal with such situations?